Mr. Jones (2013 film): Plot

-Scott (Jon Foster) and Penny (Sarah Jones) move out to the woods for a year to make a nature documentary.
+Scott and Penny move out to the woods for a year to make a nature documentary.
 After a few weeks tensions rise as it becomes obvious that the project isn't as well thought out as they had intended.
 Things begin to look up when Scott's backpack is stolen and they trace the thief to a cabin not far from the one that they are staying in.
 This new cabin is surrounded by bizarre stick figures and other strange objects.

 They go into the cabin and retrieve Scott’s backpack.
 Scott sees that there is a basement, and a sub-basement, and wants to explore more, but Penny persuades him to leave.
-They realize that this is the home of the almost legendary and mysterious artist, Mr. Jones (Mark Steger).
+They realize that this is the home of the almost legendary and mysterious artist, Mr. Jones.

 Scott and Penny decide to make Mr. Jones the subject of their documentary.
 Scott flies back to New York City where he discovers that Mr. Jones is an elusive artist who has been sending his artwork to random people across the country with no rhyme or reason.
 He interviews several of them, all of whom seem to indicate that the weird figures have led to disturbing events in their lives.
 One tells him that he should stop his investigation of Mr. Jones, and if he sees him, he should just run away.

 While Scott is away, Penny goes out to photograph Mr. Jones' figures.
 On one occasion, he approaches her silently from behind, carrying a new figure.
 Penny tries to ask Mr. Jones for an interview but he does not respond.
 As she approaches him, she is shocked to glimpse a gnarled and blackened face.
 She leaves, but films Mr. Jones putting up his new figure from a distance.
 Darkness falls and suddenly Penny is terrified as thunderous growls fill the air and she glimpses a disfigured face watching her from the bushes.
 She runs around disoriented until she sees Mr. Jones in the distance holding a lantern.
 Penny makes a decision to follow him and eventually Mr. Jones' lantern dissolves into one of the lights of her own cabin, and Mr. Jones vanishes.
 Penny later tells Scott that she felt safe, and thought that Mr. Jones guided her home.

 Scott returns to the woods and he and Penny make plans to return to Mr. Jones's house.
 They wait outside until he leaves, before Scott sneaks in with Penny keeping watch and communicating by radio.
 Scott enters the house and goes down into both the basement and the sub-basement where he finds a huge underground maze of tunnels filled with more stick figures.
 In one of the rooms he finds a figure the size of a doll, with candles for eyes.
 He puts it in his backpack and starts to make his way out.